 Results won’t be immediately apparent.
-Generally you need to take Finasteride once a day for 3 - 6 months before you start experiencing the effects.
+Generally you need to take Finasteride once a day for three-six months before you start experiencing the effects.
 Ideally you should continue taking Finasteride for at least a year to confirm whether it is effective for you.
 Be aware, even if you experience extremely positive results you must continue to take Finasteride to maintain the effect.

 What are the side effects of Finasteride?

 Very few men experience side effects when taking Finasteride.
-However, all medicines comes with risks and occasionally some men might experience a reduced sex drive or problems ejaculating.
-A rash or tenderness around the nipples are also potential side effects for some men.
+However, all medicines comes with risks and occasionally some men might experience a reduced sex drive, low mood, erection problems or nipple tenderness.
+There are very rare cases of depression associated with Finasteride.